-General and administrative expenses consist primarily of employee-related expenses including salaries, bonuses, benefits and share-based compensation.
-In addition, certain costs incurred for medical affairs, regulatory, quality, drug safety, and pharmacovigilance activities to support our commercial products are classified as general and administrative expenses to appropriately reflect the nature of the expenditure incurred.
+Selling, general and administrative expenses consist primarily of employee-related expenses costs associated with the commercialization of approved products and general and administrative costs to support operations, including salaries, bonuses, benefits and share-based compensation.
+In addition, certain Selling expenses include product marketing, sales operations costs, incurred for medical affairs, regulatory, quality, drug safety, and pharmacovigilance activities other costs incurred to support our commercial products are classified as general sales efforts.
+General and administrative expenses include corporate support functions such as executive management, finance and accounting, business development, legal, human resources, information technology, and associated external costs to appropriately reflect the nature of the expenditure incurred. support those functions.
 Other significant costs include facility costs not otherwise included in research and development expenses, legal fees relating to patent and corporate matters, and fees for accounting and consulting services.

-We anticipate that our general and administrative expenses will increase in the future to support continued research and development activities, potential commercialization of our product candidates and costs of operating as a public company.
+We anticipate that our selling, general and administrative expenses will increase in the future to support continued research and development commercial activities for our approved products, potential commercialization of our product candidates and costs of operating as a public company.

-Critical Accounting Policies and Estimates
+Critical Accounting Estimates

 This discussion and analysis of our financial condition and results of operations is based on our financial statements, which we have prepared in accordance with U.S. generally accepted accounting principles.
 The preparation of these financial statements requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements, as well as the reported amounts of expenses during the reported periods.
-On an ongoing basis, we evaluate our estimates and judgments, including those related to product revenue, licensing revenue, costs of research collaboration arrangements, inventory, accrued research and development expenses, convertible notes, capped call transactions and the development derivative and development liability, which we described in our 2022 Annual Report on Form 10-K. We base our estimates on historical experience and on various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
+On an ongoing basis, we evaluate our estimates and judgments, including those related to product revenue, licensing revenue, costs of research collaboration arrangements, inventory, accrued research and development expenses, convertible notes, capped call transactions and the development derivative and development liability, which we described in our 2022 2023 Annual Report on Form 10-K. We base our estimates on historical experience and on various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.

-Our significant accounting policies are described in Note 2 of Part I, Item 1 of this Quarterly Report on Form 10-Q and in Part I, Item 7, "Critical Accounting Policies and Estimates" in our 2022 Annual Report on Form 10-K. There have been no changes to our critical accounting policies and estimates since that we identified in our 2022 Annual Report on Form 10-K.
+Our significant accounting policies are described in Note 2 of Part I, Item 1 of this Quarterly Report on Form 10-Q and in Part I, Item 7, "Critical Accounting Policies and Estimates" in our 2022 2023 Annual Report on Form 10-K. There have been no changes to our critical accounting policies and estimates that we identified in since our 2022 2023 Annual Report on Form 10-K.